libretro/docs/docs/library/sameboy.md

 ### Geometry and timing

-- The SameBoy core's core provided FPS is (FPS)
+- The SameBoy core's core provided FPS is 59.7275 FPS
 - The SameBoy core's core provided sample rate is 48000 Hz
-- The SameBoy core's core provided aspect ratio is (Ratio)
+- The SameBoy core's core provided aspect ratio is 10:9 in single mode, varies in dual mode

 ## Link

-Link cable emulation is supported via the Subsystem API.
+Link cable emulation is supported in single-cart mode and in dual-cart mode.

-There are two ways to access the Subsystem API.

-**One way is to access the Subsystem API through RetroArch's GUI like this.**
+To use it in single-cart mode enable the **Single cart dual mode** option under options and reload the content

+!!!
+Note The savefile for the second slot will be named 'gamename.srm.2'

+To use it in dual-cart mode you have to load content via the Subsystem API which you can achieve via the GUI or via CLI

+**Load content via Subsystem API from GUI**

 First, we load the first GameBoy ROM through '2 Player Game Boy Link' in RetroArch's Main Menu.